enamulh/d3-deconstructor-v3/README.md

     node_modules/grunt-cli/bin/grunt browserify

-You will also need to run the node server by using following commands:
+To run the node server that stores the deconstruction data, you need to run following commands:

     cd server
     npm install
     node serverD3Scrapper.js
+You also need to create credentials for running the server.
+In particular create a private key *key.pem* and a certificate *cert.pem* files and keep them in the encryption directory.

 **Known issues:** 1) Right now the deconstructor cannot extract data directly if the visualization is embedded within an *iframe*.
 However, it saves all the iframe urls in the iframe_url.csv file.
 Therefore, by loading the urls from the  iframe_url.csv, it is possible to deconstructor such visualizations.